johm-msft/memsql/README.md

 2. Open CloudShell in the top right hand corner look for the >_ symbol
 3. Change to your cloud drive type `cd /usr/<username>/clouddrive`
 4. Clone the repo using `git clone https://github.com/johm-msft/memsql.git`
 5. Modify the azuredeploy.parameters.json file, target the sshKeyData, memsqlLicense and memsqlRootPassword, use nano to make and save the edits.
-For aware the sshKey data should include the `ssh-rsa <publickey> user@host` format
+For aware the sshKey data should include the `ssh-rsa <publickey>` format
 6. Create a new resource group in the region you want to deploy for example `New-AzureRmResourceGroup -Name test -Location westus2`
 7. Create a new resource group deployment using the resource group you just created `New-AzureRmResourceGroupDeployment -TemplateFile ./azuredeploy.json -TemplateParameterFile ./azuredeploy.parameters.json -ResourceGroupName test`
+8. Deployment of the Infrastructure resources are pretty quick, however the full installation and cluster formation can take 15-30 minutes.
+The easiest way to check is to find the public ip address provisioned for your memsql master node and use a browser to https://<publicipofmaster>:8080 and when it displays the MemSql Studio webpage you will know it is active!